Jisan-Dev/40daysJS_TapaScript/Day-11/task.md

 - 3. The object is automatically cloned
 - 4. None of the Above.

 ## 6. Write a function factory of counter to increment, decrement, and reset a counter.
-Use closure to refer the count value across the functuions.
+Use closure to refer the count value across the functions.